typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 <div class="before--3 balance verso">

 These bring another programming concept of [*variables*](https://en.wikipedia.org/wiki/Variable_(computer_science)) into CSS.
-These are shorthand entities for values we want to reuse throughout a document&zwj;—or, in a responsive context, want to modify at certain breakpoints.
+These are shorthand entities for values we want to reuse throughout a document—or, in a responsive context, want to modify at certain breakpoints.

 Changing the value of a *variable* changes it everywhere it is referenced—no copy/pasting or find/replacing.
 You could think of a color *swatch*, if you are in an Adobe mindset; other tech folks call these *tokens*.
 Again, these are just for you—it is all the same to the computer.
 More ergonomics!